syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts/Format-Data-Lables.md

 # Data Labels

 Data labels play a crucial role in enhancing the comprehensibility of a chart.
-By displaying specific information related to a data series or individual data points, **data labels** provide valuable context.
-Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library you can customize the **data labels** in the chart.
+By displaying specific information related to a data series or individual data points, data labels provide valuable context.
+Using Syncfusion [.NET Core Word (DocIO)](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) library, you can customize the data labels in the chart.

 ## Enable Data Labels in Chart